Open Agent Toolkit

 oat status / oat sync / oat providers ...Provider sync, drift inspection, provider configuration, and adoption behavior.Provider Sync

-oat project ... / oat cleanup ...Project scaffolding, active-project status inspection, tracked-project listing, execution mode, and project/artifact cleanup commands.Workflow & Projects
+oat project ... / oat cleanup ...Project scaffolding, active-project status inspection, tracked-project listing, plan validation, and project/artifact cleanup commands.Workflow & Projects

 oat repo ...Repository-level analysis workflows, currently centered on PR comments.Repository Analysis